-Even if you’re not looking for a loan for a house or a car, your credit history impacts practically everything you do in this world.
-Credit determines the quality of your living.
+Even if you’re not looking for a loan to buy a house or a car, your credit history impacts practically everything you do in this world.
+Credit or the lack thereof has the potential to determines the quality of your living.

-It’s a determining factor on where you live, insurance rates, and even if you gain viable employment, or starting a business.
+Credit is a determining factor on where you live, your insurance rates, and even if you gain viable employment; it also can help you with funding, if you start a business.
 Lenders want to make sure they are dealing with reliable and responsible people.

-Even if you are not in the market to buy a house, landlords consider the rental agreement/ lease as a loan.
+Even landlords consider the rental agreement/ lease as a loan.
 They are loaning you a place to live in exchange for payment.
-And if your credit history is bad, or you have none you can get denied for an apartment or be charged a higher security deposit and rent than the other tenants for the same living conditions.
+If your credit history is bad or if you don’t have a credit history, you may get denied for an apartment or be charged a higher security deposit and rent than the other tenants for the same living conditions.

 Now if you are in the market to buy a car and haven’t saved up for the entire cost, you will need a loan.
 Your credit will determine the type of vehicle the lender will offer to you as well as the monthly payment and the interest rate.